 Rubber Research Institute of Sri Lanka

-Ministry of Plantation
+Ministry of Agriculture and Plantation Industries

 Soils & Plant Nutrition Department